kettle-7/Kettle3D/README.md

 ----------------------------------------------------------

-If the black window opens and then closes shortly afterwards, you may have to right-click on the file and click 'Run as Administrator.'
-This is because the program's files are stored in a Windows system folder.
-If you like, you can put the Kettle3D folder directly in C:, but you'll have to edit the Kettle3D.bat file using Notepad, and where it says `cd C:\Program Files\Kettle3D`, change it to `cd C:\Kettle3D`.
-You'll have to still keep 'osname.txt' in Program Files\Kettle3D so that it can be found by the launcher.

 # How did I make it?
 Kettle3D was programmed using Batch, Python and Tcl.
 The 3D rendering engine uses Panda3D, OpenGL, OpenAL and C++.